 A genetic mutation causes phenylketonuria.
 The defective gene is responsible for an insufficiency of the enzyme which is required to process the amino acid phenylalanine.

 The condition is autosomal recessive and for a child to develop phenylketonuria, both the parents need to pass on the defective gene.
-If only one parent has the phenylketonuria gene, then there is no risk of passing on the condition to the offspring, but it is likely that the child could be a carrier.

 Dietary Treatment Of Phenylketonuria